metaperl/freegold-focus/tools/new-user-welcome.rst

 This is a link to your replicated website: http://focus.freegold.biz/?s={kbid}
 This site will allow you to introduce people to the Karatbars International business.
-If you want your picture or skype updated, just send me a link to your picture and provide me with your skype ID for me to update them.
+If you want your picture or skype ID updated, just send me a link to your picture or provide me with your skype ID for me to update them.

 Once they have registered with you, send them to your tools page so